NetApp/terraform-provider-netapp-ontap/docs/resources/svm_resource.md

 ## Example Usage

 This creates a new SVM called `tfsvm4`.
-In IPspace `terafromIpspace_newname`, which can have up to 200 volumes which will be cased on aggr2
+In IPspace `terraformIpspace_newname`, which can have up to 200 volumes which will be cased on aggr2

 ```terraform
 resource "netapp-ontap_svm" "example" {